June Mathis: The Four Horsemen of the Apocalypse

 In 1921, Richard Rowland, the head of Metro, paid $20,000 and 10% of the gross earning for Vicente Blasco Ibáñez's novel The Four Horseman of the Apocalypse.
 The epic bestseller had been considered unadaptable by every major studio but Rowland handed the book to Mathis for adaptation and was so impressed with her screenplay that he asked her input on director and star.
 Mathis had seen Rudolph Valentino in a bit part in Eyes of Youth, and she exerted her influence to cast Valentino.
 Studio heads resisted hiring an unknown actor for a lead role.
 Despite her many other accomplishments, this "discovery" would grow to be her best-known act.
 For the same movie she also insisted the studio hire Rex Ingram as director.

 The Four Horsemen of the Apocalypse was one of the first films with an anti-war theme.
-Mathis also injected some early depictions of alternative lifestyles; it featured a scene with German officers coming down the stairs in drag.
+Mathis also injected some early depictions of LGBTQ+ individuals and the breaking of gender norms into the picture.
+The camera alights ever so briefly on what appears to be a pair of lesbians sitting together at the tango club, and features a scene with German officers coming down the stairs in drag.
 Of the scene, Mathis later told the Los Angeles Times: "I had the German officers coming down the stairs with women's clothing on.
 To hundreds of people that meant no more than a masquerade party.
 To those who have lived and read, and who understand life, that scene stood out as one of the most terrific things in the picture."